AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 ## Site with AN-MobilePayment associated terminal

-Once you have already logged with a NWTechician user, you will be asked to select wich site to configure.
+Once you have already logged with a NWTechnician user, you will be asked to select which site to configure.
 The shown list will ONLY show sites that belong to the selected entity and, most importantly, among those sites, ONLY the ones that have an ACTIVE AN-MobilePayment terminal associated.

 If the sites display does not show your site, then please check the following validations.

 * The site exists in Ationet (Check in Ationet's Sites module).
 * The site has an associated AN-MobilePayment terminal (Check in Ationet's Terminals module).
-* The AN-MobilePayement terminal is active.
+* The AN-MobilePayment terminal is active.

 <br/>